AxonIQ/reference-guide/release-notes/rn-axon-framework/rn-af-minor-releases.md

 ## _Release 4.4_

+### Release 4.4.9

+Release 4.4.9 of Axon Framework has incremented _all_ used dependencies towards their latest bug release.
+This has done to resolve potentially security issues, as was reported with XStream 1.4.14 (that was resolved in 1.4.16).

+For those looking for the set of adjustments please take a look at tag [4.4.9](https://github.com/AxonFramework/AxonFramework/releases/tag/axon-4.4.8)

 ### Release 4.4.8

 * A bug was noted whenever a query handler returned a `Future`/`CompletableFuture` in combination with a subscription query, with Axon Server as the infrastructure.